souravpradhansp/Live-streaming-Speech-Recognition-in-MATLAB-with-co-Execution-in-Python/README.md

 - [SentencePiece](https://pypi.org/project/sentencepiece/) (tested with 0.1.97))

 ## Get Started
 Download or clone this repositiory to your machine and open it in MATLAB&reg;.
-Download [Python 3.9](https://www.python.org/downloads/release/python-390/) and make it the default version of the Python interpreter in MATLAB using the instructions mentioned on this page.

-After that, on the MATLAB Command Line Interface, execute the following commands to install the required Python libraries:

-``!python pip install torch==1.13.0``

-``!python pip install torchaudio==0.13.0``
+Set up the Python environment by first running commands at a command prompt (Windows&reg machine) and then, set up the Python interpreter in MATLAB.

+Go to your working folder.
+Create the Python virtual environment ``venv`` in a command prompt outside MATLAB.
+If you have multiple versions of Python installed, you can specify which Python version to use for your virtual environment.

+``python -m venv env``

+Activate the Python virtual environment ``env`` in your working folder.

+``env\Scripts\activate``

+Install the necessary Python libraries for this example.
+Check the installed versions of the libraries.

-``!python pip install sentencepiece==0.1.97``
+``pip install numpy torch==1.13.0 torchaudio==0.13.0 sentencepiece==0.1.97``

+``python -m pip show numpy torch torchaudio sentencepiece``

+From MATLAB, set up the Python interpreter for MATLAB.

+``pe = pyenv(ExecutionMode="OutOfProcess",Version="env\Scripts\python.exe");``

-Run ``speechToText_streaming.mlx`` to perform speech-to-text conversion on streaming audio input.
+Run ``speechToText_streaming_from_audio_device.mlx`` to perform speech-to-text conversion on streaming audio device input and ``speechToText_streaming_from_audio_file.mlx`` on audio file input.

 ## Workflow Details
 **1. Overview**